system76/docs/_articles/login-loop.md

 At the login screen, press <kbd>Ctrl</kbd>+<kbd>Alt</kbd>+<kbd>F5</kbd> to switch to a TTY.
 You'll be prompted to enter a login.
 At the `login` prompt, enter your username and press <kbd>Enter</kbd>.
 You'll then be prompted for your password.
 You will not see your password as you are typing it; just type it and press "Enter."

-If you're not able to log in, there could be a few reasons:
+If you're not able to log in, the reason could be:

-* Wrong username: Your username may not be the same as your display name.
+* **Wrong username**: your username may not be the same as your display name.
 It is often your first name all lowercase, first and last name all lowercase, or first initial and last name all lowercase.
-* Wrong password: You're notified of this at the graphical login greeter.
+* **Wrong password**: you're notified of this at the graphical login screen.
-* Something is blocking the login.
+* Something else is blocking the login.

 The easiest way to confirm your username is by booting into recovery mode, entering a chroot, and running `ls` in the `/home` directory, as outlined in the [Password Reset](/articles/password/) article.
 If your username and password are both correct, then something else is blocking the login.
-This is a difficult issue to troubleshoot, and you might want to consider backing up your files from a live disk and [Reinstalling Pop!_OS](/articles/pop-recovery/) or contacting Support for more assistance.
+This is a difficult issue to troubleshoot, and you might want to consider backing up your files from a live disk and [Reinstalling Pop!_OS](/articles/install-pop/) or contacting Support for more assistance.

 After logging in, you'll be presented with a prompt showing your username, hostname, and a tilde (~) representing your home directory.

 ![Login and initial prompt](/images/login-loop/login-initial.png)

-Note that you can always return to the graphical login screen by pressing <kbd>Ctrl</kbd>+<kbd>Alt</kbd>+<kbd>F1</kbd>, or by typing `systemctl restart gdm`.
+Note that you can always return to the graphical login screen by pressing <kbd>Ctrl</kbd>+<kbd>Alt</kbd>+<kbd>F1</kbd>, or by typing `sudo systemctl restart gdm`.

 ### Move old configuration files out of the way